HealthCatalyst/documentation/notebooks/2018-01-18-blog_PIP_intro/blog_PIP_intro.md

 above, either when discussing a csv file or surfacing this guidance in a visualization.

-### Motivation: Machine Learning Model Interpretability
+### Motivation: machine learning model interpretability

 Machine learning models are very good at learning from historical data to make accurate predictions on new data.
 In order to make such accurate